What is FHO surgery?

 However, when the hip becomes damaged or diseased, this mobility can be affected.
 If the acetabulum and the head of the femur do not fit together properly, this poor fit can influence the degree of movement that the joint can achieve.
 In addition, this poor joint fit can lead to chronic pain and inflammation.

 An FHO restores mobility to the hip by removing the head of the femur.
 This removes the ball of the ball-and-socket joint, leaving just an empty socket.
 The muscles of the leg will initially hold the femur in place, and, over time, scar tissue will form between the acetabulum and the femur to provide cushioning that is referred to as a 'false joint'.
 Although this joint is anatomically very different from a normal hip joint, it provides pain-free mobility in most patients.

 Is my cat a good candidate for FHO?

 This procedure is commonly recommended for cats, especially those who are at a healthy weight.
 Active cats often experience better results with FHO than less-active cats.
 The muscle mass that has been built up through activity helps to stabilize the joint, allowing the cat to regain pain-free mobility more quickly than inactive cats.
 Inactive cats have less muscle mass around the joint, making the joint less stable post-operatively and leading to longer recovery times.

-- Legg-Perthes disease (also known as avascular necrosis of the femoral head).
-This uncommon condition causes the bone within the femoral head to begin to die at early age.
+Legg-Perthes disease (also known as avascular necrosis of the femoral head).
+This uncommon condition causes the bone within the femoral head to begin to die at an early age.
 The bone collapses due to these degenerative changes, leading to severe pain.
-Removing the femoral head via FHO removes the source of pain for the cat.
+Removing the femoral head by FHO removes the source of pain for the cat.

 What can I expect on the day of surgery?